 Primarily, it is recommended to use AI applications acquired by UEF, the provider of which has an agreement on the processing of personal data.

-Along with Scopus and Web of Science AI tools, such a suitable application is Microsoft Copilot Enterprise, which needs to be logged in through your UEF Microsoft account.
-See instructions on the UEF guidelines mentioned above.
+Along with UEF Primo, Scopus and Web of Science AI tools, such a suitable application is Microsoft 365 Copilot Enterprise-version, which needs to be logged in through your UEF Microsoft account.
+Use the address: https://copilot.cloud.microsoft.
+Link to Copilot can be seen in UEF Intranet waffle menu and inside Microsoft software (like Teams etc.) You can load M365 app into your mobile phone.
+UEF Intra provides more instructions about using Copilot.

 You can proceed in two ways.
 In both cases, be prepared for the possibility that AI may “hallucinate,” i.e., produce inaccurate text.